Valeria Lynch: 1990s

-1994 is the year of the launch of "Caravana de Sueños" an album produced by Michael Sembello, producer of Stevie Wonder, Michael Jackson and Donna Summer.
-This full-length album was a break from the traditional sound of Valeria.
+In 1994, Lynch released Caravana de Sueños, produced by Michael Sembello.
+It was a break from the traditional sound of Valeria.
 Although she had global publishing, production fell short of expected sales.
 The CD included 4 tracks, with Sembello that had released on her album Caravan of Dreams in 1992.
 That year, also debuted was the TV program Valeria Dreaming on Channel 13, Argentina; a music program that was attended by Raphael, Simone, Marianne Faithfull, Dionne Warwick, Tony Bennett, Eros Ramazzotti, Roberto Carlos, Ana Belén, Víctor Manuel, Bottom Tap, Lucecita Benitez and Jose Feliciano, among others, with whom she shared interviews and songs as a duo.
 In November of that year, she was recognized in Peru with the award "Paloma de la Paz."

 In 1995 came the turn of playing Aurora, the central character in "El beso de la mujer araña", again under the direction of Harold Prince, who was a deciding factor when Argentine producers called him to lead the implementation of the Kiss ... in Buenos Aires, and he inquired about who would be the protagonist, Prince said: "I love Valeria Lynch."

-In 1996 she released her latest studio work for the label BMG.
+In 1996, Lynch released her latest studio work for the label BMG.
 "De regreso al amor" was an album of classic pop ballads and rhythm and blues arrangements.